01

 Korea's Drink Culture

-Korean drink culture is vibrant and distinct.
-Beyond the soju and beer that dominate nights out, there is a whole world of soft drinks, traditional beverages, and low-alcohol options that are worth exploring.
+Korean drink culture runs deeper than soju and beer.
+Beyond those staples, there is a whole world of soft drinks, traditional beverages, and low-alcohol options that are worth exploring.
 Many of these are stocked in UK Asian supermarkets and on Amazon, though they remain largely unknown to British shoppers.
 Each one reflects something about Korean tastes and traditions.

 The Soft Drinks

-**Milkis** is Lotte's flagship soft drink — a milky, carbonated soda that tastes like someone mixed cream soda with Yakult.
-It should not work, but it absolutely does.
-The original flavour is the best, though strawberry and melon versions exist. **Binggrae Banana Milk** is arguably Korea's most iconic convenience store drink.
+Milkis is Lotte's flagship soft drink.
+Milk-cream soda with a yogurt tang — weird on paper, addictive in practice.
+The original flavour is the best, though strawberry and melon versions exist.
+Binggrae Banana Milk is arguably Korea's most iconic convenience store drink.
 The squat, round bottle is instantly recognisable, and the banana flavour is sweet, creamy, and nostalgic in a way that transcends cultural boundaries.
 It is essentially a banana milkshake in a bottle, and Korea gets through millions of them every week.

 03